cwallacebailey/html_css_portfolio_project1/README.md

 * ### Menu section of meat and vegan pages

-    * The center box of this section outlines our total score for the restaurant and score of each of the five items by which we rank the food
+    * The centre box of this section outlines our total score for the restaurant and score of each of the five items by which we rank the food
     * The left box offers links to trip advisor to allow the user to see what other diners thought of the food.
-This offers value to the user as seeing other positive reviews would instill trust in the sites top choice.
+This offers value to the user as seeing other positive reviews would instil trust in the site's top choice.
 For a better user experience this link opens in a separate tab
     * The right box shows a google map of the restaurants location and can be clicked on to see the address.
-This also opens in a separate tab and from their a user can put in their location to get directions to the restaurant.
+This also opens in a separate tab and from there a user can put in their location to get directions to the restaurant.
 This offers value as it provides an easy way for the user to find the restaurant

 ![Bristol's King Wing meat and vegan menu section](assets/readme-images/meat-menu-section.png) [return to contents](<#contents>)